 Requirements to Attend

-• Can benefit from the courses of the College; and
+• Is competent to profit from the curricular offering of the College; and

-• Would not, by presence or conduct, create a disruptive atmosphere counter to the purposes of the College; and
+• Would not, by presence or conduct, create a disruptive atmosphere within the College inconsistent with the purposes of the institution; and

-• Is 18 years of age or older, or who:
+• Is eighteen years of age or older, or who:

-• qualifies under provisions of a student enrollment options program, such as Running Start, a successor program, or other local enrollment options programs.
+• has applied for admission under the provisions of a student enrollment options program such as Running Start, a successor program, or other local enrollment options program.

-(Additional admissions criteria may apply to persons under the age of 18.)
+(Additional restricted admissions criteria shall apply to persons under the age of 18 and will apply through the Underage Enrollment Procedure.)

 PLACEMENT INTO ENGLISH AND MATH

-All incoming degree- and certificate-seeking students are evaluated for English and math placement before registering in courses except for:
+All incoming degree- and certificate-seeking students are evaluated for English and math placement before registering in courses including for:

-• students who completed college-level work at a regionally accredited college or university, including English and math with a GPA of at least 2.0, or
+• students who completed college-level work at a regionally accredited college or university, including transferrable college-level English and math with a GPA of at least 2.0, or

 • students who have an approved placement reciprocity agreement through another Washington State Community or Technical College, or